This site is intended for UK healthcare professionals.

 2. General sale list (GSL) medicines

-3. Prescription-only medicines
+3. Pharmacy-only medicines (P-medicines)

-4. Pharmacy-only medicines
+4. Prescription-only medicines (POMs)

-Pharmacy-only medicines such as emergency contraception or short-course antibiotics for UTIs, are community pharmacy’s specialty, but these require you to ensure that your website operates like a pharmacy.
+• P-medicines: such as emergency contraception or short-course antibiotics for UTIs, are community pharmacy’s specialty, but these require you to ensure that your website operates like a pharmacy.

-When you’re starting out to develop an online shop, it is worth beginning with low-risk, well known conditions – here are some examples of the types of products you could start off with, compared to those that are higher risk and not commonly provided online.
+Here are some examples of the types of products you could start off with, compared to those that are higher risk and not commonly provided online.

 Accreditation of your website and insurance